KittyGiraudel/site/_posts/2012-01-01-items-on-circle.md

 <section id="current-solution">
 <h2>About the current solution <a href="#current-solution">#</a></h2>
 <p>Ana's work is great, I'm not questioning this.
 However, adding or removing elements can be tricky.
 Before going any further, let's see how she does this:</p>
-<blockquote><p>[...]
+<blockquote class="quote"><p>[...]
 You then decide on the angles at which you want to have your links with the images and you add a class deg{desired_angle} (for example deg0 or deg45 or whatever).
 Then for each such class you apply chained CSS transforms, like this:</p>
 {% highlight css %}
 .deg{desired_angle} {
    transform: